-The condensate previously separated is discharged by means of a solenoid valve, managed by electronic control.
-The valve can be piloted by a level sensor positioned on the heat exchanger or through a timing function; setting of opening/closing time can be done directly by the end user according to the site working conditions.
+The condensate previously separated is discharged by means of a timed solenoid valve, managed by electronic control.
+The setting of opening/closing time can be done directly by the end user according to the site working conditions.

 2.3.2 - Desiccant dryer